Dude-Lebowsky/budget-tracker/user_stories/user_story_01_title.md

 You need to keep all versions here so that your instructor/marker can see your changes easily.
 In a real project, your older versions could be viewed via commits.

-Description-v1: e.g. The web site will show current deals to Orion's orbits users
+Description-v1: e.g. The website will show current deals to Orion's orbits users

 ## Tasks, see chapter 4.